Fallen caryatid with stone at Musée Rodin, Paris, France

 myminifactory

-In 1880 Rodin was commissioned to make a portal and set of monumental doors for the Musée des arts décoratifs in Paris.
-This work, known as 'The Gates of Hell', included a large number of figures in relief.
-These inspired several individual works, including this caryatid.
-An early version of this sculpture was exhibited in 1886.
-Three years later one critic wrote, 'this supple little creature, not more that eighteen inches high, is regarded by the sculptor and his friends as one of his very best compositions, and many copies of it have been made for the latter in both marble and bronze'.
-This particular bronze was made in 1950 from a plaster cast.
-This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+In 1880 Rodin was commissioned to create a massive entrance for the Musée des arts décoratifs in Paris.
+The monumental doors, known as 'The Gates of Hell', featured numerous figures in relief that would later inspire individual works.
+One such figure is this caryatid, which has its roots in an early sculpture exhibited in 1886.
+A critic praised it three years later, saying "this flexible little creature, barely eighteen inches tall, is considered one of the sculptor's finest creations by Rodin and his friends."
+Many copies of it have been made for them in both marble and bronze.
+This particular bronze was crafted in 1950 from a plaster cast.
+This object belongs to "Scan The World," a non-profit project initiated by MyMiniFactory.
+Scan The World is creating a digital archive of fully 3D printable sculptures, artworks, and landmarks from around the globe for public access at no cost.
+It's an open-source community effort; if you have interesting items nearby and want to contribute, email stw@myminifactory.com to learn how you can help.

 Download Model from myminifactory